Extending Multilingual Machine Translation through Imitation Learning: Introduction

 \section{Introduction}

-Recent advancements in multilingual machine translation (MNMT) have marked a significant leap towards supporting a large number of languages in a single model.
-For example, the \textit{m2m\_100} model~\cite{fan2021beyond} supports the translation between 100 languages and the \textit{nllb} model~\cite{costa2022no} even supports translation for over 200 languages.
-However, there are currently around 7,000 languages spoken in the world\footnote{\url{https://www.ethnologue.com}} and the majority of language pairs suffer from a scarcity of resources required for training machine translation models.
-How to extend the existing MNMT models is a significant problem.
-Thus motivated, we raise the following two research questions:\\ \textbf{Q1}: Can we extend the existing MNMT models to a new language using only parallel data between the new language and English? \\ \textbf{Q2}: If yes, can the extended MNMT model achieve performance improvements in the new language pairs, while preserving the performance of the original pairs?
+Recent advancements in multilingual neural machine translation (MNMT) have made significant strides in supporting a wide range of languages within a single model.
+For example, the \textit{m2m\_100} model~\citep{fan2021beyond} enables translation between 100 languages, while the \textit{nllb} model~\citep{costa2022no} extends this to over 200 languages.
+However, with approximately 7,000 languages spoken worldwide\footnote{\url{https://www.ethnologue.com}}, the vast majority of language pairs lack the resources required for training machine translation models.
+Extending MNMT models to accommodate more languages remains a significant challenge, increasingly drawing research attention~\cite{sun-etal-2023-efficiently}.

-Existing methods for extending MNMT models can be divided into three groups. i) Continuing the training process with as much of the available corpus as possible~\cite{costa2022no, ebrahimi-kann-2021-adapt,berard-2021-continual}. ii) Extending~\cite{ko-etal-2021-adapting} or substituting the vocabulary~\cite{garcia-etal-2021-towards} from the new languages. iii) Introducing additional small layers in existing MNMT models to train additional parameters that adapt to new languages~\cite{marchisio2022mini,pfeiffer-etal-2021-unks,artetxe-etal-2020-cross}.
-Although promising, i) and ii) improve the performance of the new language at the expense of the performance of the original language pairs, while iii) increases the number of model parameters with each language added which limits its applicability.